arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ***Reading the entire _random.bin_ file with the `hexdump` command will produce a large output on the console.
 Use with caution.***

-n the Portenta X8's shell, if you aim to create a text file containing the message `Hello, World!` on a USB memory drive, you can employ the command:
+In the Portenta X8's shell, if you aim to create a text file containing the message `Hello, World!` on a USB memory drive, you can employ the command:

 ```bash
 dd if=<(echo -n "Hello, World!") of=/mnt/USBmount/helloworld.txt